-The skin over the aspiration site will be cleaned with a special solution and a medicine (local anesthetic) will be used to numb the area.
+The skin over the aspiration site will be cleaned with a special liquid.
+A medicine (local anesthetic) will be used to numb the area.
 Then the aspiration needle will be put through your skin and into your bone to reach the bone marrow.
 You need to lie very still while the sample is taken.
 The needle is then taken out.
-More than one sample may be needed, possibly from more than one place on your body, such as from both sides of the pelvic bone.
+More than one sample may be needed.
+They may be taken from more than one place on your body, such as from both sides of the pelvic bone.

 After the samples have been taken, pressure is put on the site to stop any bleeding.
 A bandage is put on the area.